 An emphasis will be placed on developing social studies skills, including but not limited to map literacy, reading for the main idea and for supporting details, identifying cause and effect, classifying information, outlining, interpreting graphs and charts, placing events in chronological order, and inductive and deductive reasoning.
-The content of the course is similar to CIVICS AND GOVERNMENT 10, but is more cursory.
+A cursory survey of the content from CIVICS AND GOVERNMENT AND ECONOMICS 10 will also be covered.

-431 - U.S. HISTORY AND GEOGRAPHY 11
+431 - U.S. HISTORY AND GEOGRAPHY 11 Meets 5 Times/Week - 1 Credit - Grade 11

 The content of this course shall include historical themes and topics dating from the Mexican-American War to the present.
 Emphasis will be placed on political as well as social history, and patterns in historical development.
 Geography will be integrated throughout the course.

-434 - AP UNITED STATES HISTORY 11 (Weighted Course)
+434 - AP UNITED STATES HISTORY 11 (Weighted Course) Meets 5 Times/Week - 1 Credit - Grade 11 By recommendation process